 - The live streaming classes allow users to perform challenging workouts from the comfort of their own homes.

 - The live classes are pre-recorded.
 So users can access them anytime.

 Tech Stack To Build a Live Streaming App

-Find some of the common tech stack we use in building a live streaming app below:
+Find some of the common tech stacks we can use for a live streaming app development below: